LarsThunberg/SDR-Console-VFO-Remote/README.md

 ## Install and setup Unified Remote server and the app remote
 1. Download and install [Unified Remote](https://www.unifiedremote.com/)
 2. Check that the Unified Server is running.
 Please see the help files and wiki at the Unified webpage for all info about the software.
+In some cases you need to change the service to run as administrator.
 3. Copy the folder `SDR Console VFO Remote` to `C:\ProgramData\Unified Remote\Remotes\Custom`
 4. Start the Unified Server Manager.
 Go to "Settings -> Remotes".
 Change the Local Path to `C:\ProgramData\Unified Remote\Remotes\` to be able to load the added remote.
 5. Restart the server to load the added remote.